git/git.github.io/rev_news/drafts/edition-102.md

     + [DVC](https://dvc.org/) and GitOps were first mentioned in [Git Rev News Edition #42](https://git.github.io/rev_news/2018/08/22/edition-42/).
 + [Turtle](https://gitlab.gnome.org/philippun1/turtle)
-  is a graphical interface for version control intended to run on GNOME and Nautilus file manager.
+  is a graphical interface for version control intended to run on GNOME and the Nautilus file manager.
-  Written in Python using GTK4 and libadwaita for GUI, and [pygit2](https://www.pygit2.org/) for interacting with Git, with Nautilus plugin support.
+  Written in Python using GTK4 and libadwaita for the GUI, and [pygit2](https://www.pygit2.org/) for interacting with Git, with Nautilus plugin support.
     + See [TortoiseGit](https://tortoisegit.org/),